 “He would carry on training me whenever the team’s training sessions finished,” Szoboszlai said.
 “I’ve always done more than everyone else.”

 And it paid off.
-“He always had the ambition to become a coach, so we started to work together when I was three,” he told Goal.
+“He always had the ambition to become a coach, so we started to work together when I was three,” he explained to Goal.
 “Except for one year, he was my coach until I joined the Red Bull Academy.
 He was and still is a huge inspiration and idol for me.

 “My father was the key factor in my development.
 The [huge number of] hours he has spent practising and advising me are impossible to forget.”

 Szoboszlai is, by his own admission, “very good friends” with Dortmund striker Haaland thanks to the 12 months they spent together at Salzburg in 2019.
 The duo, alongside Takumi Minamino, formed a considerable attacking trident, and given Szoboszlai’s love of making and taking goals – the right-footer scored 12 and provided 18 assists in 40 games in his last full season in Salzburg – it is hardly surprising he and the BVB hitman get along so well.

 “He often told me what I needed to do and how to do it best, like a leader,” Szoboszlai said of Haaland, three months his senior, in an interview with kicker.